Protect yourself and your family from coronavirus

 - Training and competition opportunities for competitive sports and professional sports will be secured.
 It is recommended that matches and sports events are held without an audience.
 Decisions in these cases are made by the regional state administrative agency.

-- The management of spaces open to the public or limited outdoor spaces shall ensure that customers and participants have access to hand cleaning and adequate safety distances.
+- Safety must be taken into account in all public spaces.
+The management of spaces open to the public or limited outdoor spaces shall ensure that customers and participants have access to hand cleaning and adequate safety distances.
 Instructions for preventing the spread of infections, such as instructions for cleaning hands, must be displayed.
 In addition, cleaning of premises and surfaces should be made more efficient.

 Mask recommendations (primarily for over 12-year-olds)The mask recommendation also applies to those who have received a coronavirus vaccine and those who have had coronavirus.